xidulu/plotting_snippet/README.md

                    color=c, alpha=alphas[i])
 ```

-## You wanna use scientific notation for the y axis labels
+## You wanna use scientific notation for the y axis labels and only have the coefficient on the axis but exponent on the top

 ```python